HrBingR/BookHaven/README.md

   Allows for the configuration of OIDC for new user registration, and for existing users.
 - **OPDS Support**
   Use your favorite OPDS-compatible e-reader or app to browse, download, and read books from your library.
+- **Uploads**
+  Users can now upload ebooks directly via the user interface, with a post-upload form to fix the metadata.
+- **Basic RBAC Support**
+  Admins can now give users different roles with different levels of access.

 ## Deployment